 In a way it's like a monastery that looks like a meteorite on the outer surface.

-The satellite has a range of technologies that allow it to survive in outer space, it has a means of dealing with gravity, and a means of dealing with air, and it has a low surface atmosphere.
+The satellite has a range of technologies that allow it to survive in outer space: a means of dealing with gravity as well as air, and it has a low surface atmosphere.

 e) Studio people's response to his ideas